Bill Kristol: Political views

 In response to Iran's nuclear program, Kristol has supported strong sanctions.
 In June 2006, at the height of the Lebanon War, he suggested: "We might consider countering this act of Iranian aggression with a military strike against Iranian nuclear facilities.
 Why wait?"
 In 2010, Kristol criticized the Obama administration and Joint Chiefs of Staff chairman Admiral Mike Mullen for an unserious approach to Iran.
-He wrote: "The real question is what form of instability would be more dangerous — that caused by this Iranian government with nuclear weapons, or that caused by attacking this government's nuclear weapons program.
+He wrote: "The real question is what form of instability would be more dangerous – that caused by this Iranian government with nuclear weapons, or that caused by attacking this government's nuclear weapons program.
 It's time to have a serious debate about the choice between these two kinds of destabilization, instead of just refusing to confront the choice."

 In the 2010 affair surrounding the disclosure of U.S. diplomatic cables by WikiLeaks, Kristol spoke strongly against the organization and suggested using "our various assets to harass, snatch, or neutralize Julian Assange and his collaborators, wherever they are."
 In March 2011, he wrote an editorial in The Weekly Standard arguing that the United States' military interventions in Muslim countries (including the Gulf War, the Kosovo War, the War in Afghanistan, and the Iraq War) should not be classified as "invasions," but rather as "liberations."
 Kristol backed President Barack Obama's decision to intervene in the Libyan Civil War in 2011 and urged fellow conservatives to support the action.

+During the Iran–Israel war, Kristol in a New York Times interview asserted, "You’ve got to go to war with the president you have… If you really think Iran can’t have nuclear weapons, we have a chance to try to finish the job," signaling his support for military action against Iran despite concerns about presidential leadership.
+In a tweet, Kristol in a tweet quoted The Atlantic by stating "Trump got this one right" after the United States launched strikes on three nuclear sites.
+Kristol also claimed that the neoconservative movement had been revived, tweeting “brb – starting up PNAC again…” after Trump appeared to endorse regime change for Iran in a post on Truth Social.